AnnKruQA/PORTFOLIO/README.md

 I have worked on international projects and in interdisciplinary teams.

 I have experience in:
-* **creating and editing technical documentation** (e.g. knowledge base, check-lists, release notes, reports, test cases)
+* **creating and editing technical documentation** (e.g. knowledge base, release notes, reports, test cases, user manual, user guide, check-lists)
 * creating project documentation
 * **proofreading texts in English**, Italian and Polish
 * **editing content on websites** through a CMS system (WordPress)